RadAgents: Multimodal Agentic Reasoning for Chest X-ray Interpretation with Radiologist-like Workflows

 \section{Abstract}

 Agentic systems offer a potential path to solve complex clinical tasks through collaboration among specialized agents, augmented by tool use and external knowledge bases.
 Nevertheless, for chest X-ray (CXR) interpretation, prevailing methods remain limited: (i) reasoning is frequently neither clinically interpretable nor aligned with guidelines, reflecting mere aggregation of tool outputs; (ii) multimodal evidence is insufficiently fused, yielding text-only rationales that are not visually grounded; and (iii) systems rarely detect or resolve cross-tool inconsistencies and provide no principled verification mechanisms.
-To bridge the above gaps, we present \textbf{\textsc{RadAgents}}, a multi-agent framework for CXR interpretation that couples clinical priors with task-aware multimodal reasoning.
+To bridge the above gaps, we present \textbf{\textsc{RadAgents}}, a multi-agent framework that couples clinical priors with task-aware multimodal reasoning and encodes a radiologist-style workflow into a modular, auditable pipeline.
 In addition, we integrate grounding and multimodal retrieval-augmentation to verify and resolve context conflicts, resulting in outputs that are more reliable, transparent, and consistent with clinical practice.

-\paragraph*{Data and Code Availability} We use the following public datasets: MIMIC-CXR-JPG \citep{johnson2019mimic}, MS-CXR \citep{boecking2022making}, and MS-CXR-T \citep{bannur2023learning}, which are accessible under their respective data use agreements.
-We plan to release the code after obtaining organizational approval.